borjasotomayor/icpc-midcentral-usa-website/about.rst

 ICPC-style programming contests are five-hour on-site contests where each team (composed of three students) must solve 8-11 programming problems (for example, see our `problem archive <archive>`_).
-Each team has a single computer, with no access to the Internet and only limited access to reference materials.
+Each team has a single computer, with no access to the Internet and limited access to online reference materials (some contests, like the Mid-Central regional do allow teams to bring unlimited amounts of printed reference materials).
 To perform well on a contest, teams must have not just strong coding skills but also a solid grasp of Algorithms, Data Structures, and other foundational Computer Science topics.